Epigenetic therapy: Autism spectrum disorder

 Epigenetic therapies are a new emerging medical field.
 There are a number of potential therapies to treat ASD, using various methods.
 While the research into potential therapies is still in its infancy one of the positives of epigenetic therapy is it is reversible, this leads to many less potential side effects.
 While there are no current therapeutics approved for epigenetic use in autism there are a number of potential categories, histone deacetylase inhibitors (HDACis), and DNA methyltransferases.
-While there is great hope for epigenetic therapy for autism and some powerful research, there is currently no available drugs in clinical trials.
+While there promising research and development for future methods of epigenetic therapy, there is currently no available drugs in clinical trials.

 Histone acetlytion is a standard way to measure gene activity, HDACS remove histones thereby lowering the gene activity at that site.
 HDACi drugs are being tested and used as cancer theraputics, but are showing potential for neurodevelopmental disorders such as ASD.
 Valproic acid, commonly called Vorinostat, is an HDACi that helps with mood stabilization, this shows that it has potential for other neuro applications.
 MGCD0103 is a drug that is in preclinical trials as a cancer drug.
 Is mechanism is to affect HDAC1.
 HDAC1 has a large impact on many functions in the body, including many neuro regions, this makes it a good candidate for a potential Autism therapy.

 DNA Methyltransferases (DNMT) have the potential to silence specific genes.
 As we learn more about genes related to ASD such as PAH (see above) these compounds become more relevant as therapies.
 There are three types of DNMT's.
 DNMT1 is a maintenance DNMT whereas DNMT3a and DNMT 3b are a de novo factor.
 There are currently two therapeutics being tested for this process, azacitidine and decitabine.